tofti/python-kmeans/README.md

 The output of the algorithm is a cluster assignment for each data point, and a final level of "distortion".
 The algorithm does not produce a provably optimal solution, and initial cluster centers may cause the algorithm to get stuck in a locally optimum solution that is clearly sub-optimal ([see the basic 2d example](#basic-synthetic-2d-data) in the [Results](#results) section).

 Much research has focused on:
-+ selecting initial cluster centers, see [K-Means++]((https://en.wikipedia.org/wiki/K-means%2B%2B)) and the comparative review of initialization methods in the [Resources](#resources) section;
++ selecting initial cluster centers.
+[K-Means++]((https://en.wikipedia.org/wiki/K-means%2B%2B)) is a well known method, and is included in this implementation, the algorithm is outlined in the following sub-section.
-+ and distance metrics, i.e. using measures other than Euclidean see [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.403.4030&rep=rep1&type=pdf).
++ computing distances, i.e. using measures other than Euclidean see [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.403.4030&rep=rep1&type=pdf).

 ## K-Means++
-This implementation of k-means includes an implementation of the k-means++ centroid initialization algorithm.
-Rather than initialize random centroids in step 1 above, k-means++ probabilistically spreads out the initial centroids to avoid poor initial configuration:
+Rather than initialize random centroids as in step 1 above, k-means++ probabilistically spreads out the initial centroids to avoid poor initial configuration:

 1. Choose first centroid randomly.
 2. For each data point x, compute the distance d(x), from x to the nearest centroid that has already been chosen.
-3. Select a data point to be the next centroid using a weighted probability probability proportional to d(x)2.
+3. Select a data point to be the next centroid using a weighted probability proportional to d(x)2.

-This technique gives favor to data points which are not near another initial clusters.
-This technique is reminiscent of [roulette wheel (or fitness proportionate) selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) often used in genetic algorithms.
+This technique gives favor to data points which are not near another initial clusters, and  is reminiscent of [roulette wheel (or fitness proportionate) selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) that is used in genetic algorithms.
 # Resources

 ## Basic Algorithm